– Team includes researchers from University College Dublin

 o Space4Teachers: Create CPD workshops for upper primary and lower secondary school teachers based around the National Junior Certificate themes of Earth and Space.

-Astronomical Midlands will be overseen by a Project Manager who will recruit “Astronomical Ambassadors” to interact with visitors to Birr and to deliver space camps and teacher workshops.
+Astronomical Midlands is overseen by our Project Manager, Aine Flood and Project Scientist Prof Peter Gallagher.
+We will also recruit “Astronomical Ambassadors” to interact with visitors to Birr and to deliver space camps and teacher workshops.

 Astronomical Midlands will open new conversations with groups that have had little involvement with STEM using our unique facility at Birr.
 Our project will allow people in the Midlands to discover opportunities for further education and careers in STEM and inspire the next generation of scientific explorers.